 Rocks and boulders are warming stations for lizards and butterflies.
 Berry bushes and flower heads that've gone to seed, become important food sources for birds late in the year.
 Leaves left to collect on the earth become overwintering sites for many insects (including butterflies).
 The leaf mulch also offers protection to the soil from the elements.
 Minimally pruned shrubs and trees give birds shelter throughout the year and safe places to nest come Spring.
 The habitat garden is a welcoming home for all.

-From berries and nuts to greens and flowers, it's fun to learn what edibles we can grow in our gardens that naturally come from close to home.
-These plants once nourished the native peoples of California and it's through their shared traditional knowledge that today we know about many of these edible offerings.
+From berries and nuts to greens and flowers, it's fun to learn about and grow native edibles.
+Native plants were a main source of nourishment for the native peoples of California for over 10,000 years and it's through the sharing of their traditional knowledge that today we know about many of these edible offerings.

 Most of the foods that we eat daily have origins from afar.
-While we are lucky to have such diverse options available to us, there is something special about eating foods that are native to California.
-In tasting the local flavors, we can more intimately know these lands.
+While we are lucky to have such diverse options available to us, tasting the local flavors allows us a special opportunity to more intimately know these lands.

-Conserving resources, especially water and soil, is paramount in our design philosophy.
-There are many ways to use water more wisely, starting with transitioning away from water-thirsty plants like turf lawn to native plants that suit California's dry summer environment.
-Drip irrigation, grey-water systems, pond-less water features, rain gardens and rain-water harvesting tanks are all excellent tools we can include for creating more water-wise gardens.
+Conserving resources, particularly water and soil, is paramount in our design philosophy.
+There are many ways to use water more wisely, starting with transitioning away from water-thirsty plants like turf lawn, to native plants that suit California's dry summer environment.
+Drip irrigation, grey-water systems, pondless water features, rain gardens, and rain-water harvesting tanks are all excellent tools we can include for creating more water-wise gardens.